iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-24-Learn-From-President-Iwata-5.md

 *I probably thought that I really needed to show somebody...*
 *If I go to the Ikebukuro Seibu department store I could find like-minded enthusiasts to show my programs.*

-*And then, the program which would impact me the most was being coded at that very moment in the shop by its creator!*
+*And then, the program which would encourage me the most was being coded at that very moment in the shop by its creator!*

 > (laughter) Ahh, it's where everyone gathered.